How to read sleep graphs

 You can also read about comparison of Sleep as Android algorithms and Sleep lab results on our blog here.

-Accelerometric sensors are really sensitive, which is great for sleep tracking.
-Normally, what you see when you leave the phone on the table gets immediately dwarfed when you do some more significant move.
-Just leave phone on the table for a while and you will see a dramatic development, but then move the phone and you will see all the development is really tiny in comparison to the new peak.
+Accelerometers are really sensitive, which is great for sleep tracking.
+Usually what you see when you leave the phone on the table is immediately dwarfed when you make a more significant movement.
+Just leave the phone on the table for a while and you will see a dramatic spike, but then move the phone and you will see that all the development is really tiny compared to the new peak.

-So what you see is random noise, given by very small vibrations of the table or in very calm areas by seismic movement.
-We mark the data relatively, so you always get it distinguished into light and deep sleep.
-But the algorithm works well only in conditions that are assumed by it, i.e. in the bed with relatively large movement peaks.
+So what you see is random noise caused by very small vibrations of the table or in very quiet areas by seismic movement.
+We mark the data relatively, so you can always distinguish between light and deep sleep.
+However, the algorithm works well only in conditions, it assumes i.e. in the bed with relatively large movement peaks.

-To be more specific, if you leave the phone on a table, you can get values perhaps on the scale of 0.000001 to 0.000009 m/s2 (The value is made up here, but it is physically very small).
-In the bed, you may get values from 1 to 9 m/s2 (which is physically large).
-The algorithm sees though just that the high value is 9 times higher than the low value, in both cases.
+To be more precise, if you leave the phone on a table, you may get values perhaps in the range of 0.000001 to 0.000009 m/s2 (the value is made up here, but it is physically very small).
+In the bed, you can get values from 1 to 9 m/s2 (which is physically large).
+However, the algorithm only sees that the high value is 9 times higher than the low value in both cases.

-We had to do this because every accelerometer (in different cell phones) measures differently, so we couldn’t assume any standard conversion formula that would respond to absolute values.
+We had to do this because each accelerometer (in different phones) measures differently, so we couldn’t assume a standard conversion formula that responds to absolute values.

-So if you use the phone in the bed, it is in fact drastically different from measuring on a calm spot, just like the table.
+So if you use the phone in bed, it is indeed drastically different from measuring in a quiet place, like the table.

-Please do not hesitate to ask for any clarification at support@urbandroid.org.
-You can also read more about comparison of our data with the sleep lab results in this post.
+Please do not hesitate to contact support@urbandroid.org for clarification.
+You can also read more about how our data compares to sleep lab results at in this post.

 The actigraphy is almost flat

-When you can see some movement on the actigraphy, but the graph is unusually flat:
+If you can see some movement on the actigraphy, but the graph is unusually flat:

 .
-Sonar - make sure the signal is strong enough by keeping sonar volume at max at Settings → Sleep tracking → Test sensor → blue sliding bar.
+Sonar - make sure the signal is strong enough by keeping the sonar volume at max at Settings → Sleep tracking → Test sensor → blue sliding bar.

-- try different positioning of the phone
+- Try different positions of the phone.

 .
 Accelerometer - try keeping the phone closer to you.